exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 It is unlikely that you will come across much production code that is not enclosed in namespaces.
-Namespaces are typically introduced with a `using` statement unless there is an actual name clash.
+Namespaces are typically introduced with a `using` directive unless there is an actual name clash.

 This [article][using] clearly explains the ways in which the `using` directive can be used: